Boston Gazette: American Revolution

 For years before the Battles of Lexington and Concord, Green, Samuel Adams, Joseph Warren, Josiah Quincy, James Otis, Edes and Gill were writing article after article in the Boston Gazette against royal authority.
 Adams wrote so many articles, under so many pen names (at least 25), that historians are unsure exactly how many he wrote.
 It was the Boston Gazette that hired Paul Revere to create his famous engraving of the Boston Massacre.

 During the first decade of the American Revolution, Crown officials resented the Boston Gazette, as they feared it undermined their authority.
 Francis Bernard and Thomas Hutchinson, who both served as the governor of Massachusetts in the years leading up to the outbreak of the American Revolution, filed an affidavit describing Edes and Gill as "trumpeters of sedition".

 The Sons of Liberty met at the Boston Gazette.
 It was there that they darkened their faces, disguising themselves as Mohawk Indians before setting out to dump East India Company tea into Boston Harbor during the Boston Tea Party.
-Samuel Adams spend a large amount of at the Boston Gazette.
+Samuel Adams spend a large amount of time at the Boston Gazette.

+On 18–19 July 1776, Edes received the text for the Declaration of Independence, and put it to print on 22 July.
+On the front page, the news reported on the Continental Congress, Continental Army activity, the dismantling of the equestrian statue of George III in New York, and the 18 July reading of the Declaration of Independence at the Boston State House on 1 PM, to which the audience responded with "three huzzas", "thirteen pieces of cannon were fired", a toast was offered and bells were rung.